 Why is a Cybersecurity Strategy Plan Important?

 A cybersecurity strategy offers a clear, detailed plan that standardizes security across an organization.
-It helps CISOs shift from reactive to proactive security, ensuring that they are ready and prepared to respond to various relevant threats.
+It helps CISOs shift from reactive to proactive security, ensuring that they are ready and prepared to respond to various relevant advanced persistent threats.

 A Ponemon Institute survey discovered that many organizations have yet to establish a proactive cybersecurity strategy:

 - 69% of respondents still implement a reactive and incident-driven security approach.

 - 56% of respondents admitted that their security does not cover all gaps, allowing threat actors to get past network defenses.